rawitat/gtypist_lessons/programming_quotes.typ

  :
  :Is a programming language a tool for instructing machines?
  :A means of communicating between programmers?
- :A vehicle forexpressing high-level designs?
+ :A vehicle for expressing high-level designs?
  :A notation for algorithms?
-A way of expressing relationships between concepts?
+ :A way of expressing relationships between concepts?
  :A tool for experimentation?
-A means of controlling computerized devices?
+ :A means of controlling computerized devices?
  :
  :My view is that a general-purpose programming language must be all of those :to serve its diverse set of users.
 The only thing a language cannot be :"and survive" is a mere collection of "neat" features.

 *:G5_6